imgix-wordpress/images-via-imgix/README.md

 Testing
 -------

 This plugin uses phpunit to run its tests.
 You will need to set up a local test database to run these tests.
-You can do that using the bootstrap scrip:
+You can do that using the bootstrap script:

 ```
 $ bin/install-wp-tests.sh imgix_wordpress_tests <YOUR MYSQL USERNAME> <YOUR MYSQL PASSWORD>